lsst-sqre/sqr-009/index.rst

 In ``lsst.verify``,  a verification package groups a set of the metric definitions and specifications.
 See for example `verify_metrics <https://github.com/lsst/verify_metrics/tree/master/metrics>`_.

-In InfluxDB, we do not store metric definitions and specifications, only the metric names and values for a given verification package.
+In InfluxDB, we do not store metric definitions and specifications, only the metric names and values for the verification packages.

-Every verification package corresponds to an InfluxDB measurement, and it is a ``string``.
-The metrics are the fields associated to that measurement.
-The field key is the full qualified metric name always a ``string``, for example ``validate_drp.AM1``, and the field value is the metric value, usually a ``float``.
+A verification package corresponds to an *InfluxDB measurement*, a name that groups together the metrics associated to that verification package.
+Metrics correspond to *InfluxDB fields*, the field key is the  metric name always a ``string``, for example ``AM1``, and the field value is the metric value, typically a ``float`` number.

 Metadata
 ^^^^^^^^

 A verification job includes metadata for the metrics and the execution environment.

-The decision of what metadata gets stored as InfluxDB tags and what gets stored as InfluxDB fields follows the general recommendations for the `InfluxDB schema design <https://docs.influxdata.com/influxdb/v1.7/concepts/schema_and_data_layout/>`_ and the queries we need to do also drive that decision.
+The decision of which metadata gets stored as InfluxDB tags or InfluxDB fields follows these  `recommendations for the InfluxDB schema design <https://docs.influxdata.com/influxdb/v1.8/concepts/schema_and_data_layout/>`_.
+The type of queries we intend to do may also drive that decision given that tags are indexed in InfluxDB and fields are not.

-In InfluxDB, tag values are always ``string``, field values are usually ``float``.
-See all possible `InfluxDB datatypes <https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/#data-types>`_.
+In InfluxDB, tag values are always ``string``, field values are usually ``float`` (see `InfluxDB datatypes <https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_reference/#data-types>`_)

 Examples of job metadata that gets stored as tags are ``pipeline``, ``dataset``, ``filter``, ``ccdnum``, ``visit``, ``patch``, ``tract`` or information that is commonly-queried metadata.
 An example of job metadata that gets stored as a field is the ``run_id`` because it would increase the `time series cardinality <https://docs.influxdata.com/influxdb/v1.7/concepts/schema_and_data_layout/#don-t-have-too-many-series>`_ otherwise.

-The concept of `series <https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#series>`_ in InfluxDB is also of importance here, every measurement and tag set result in a different series in InfluxDB, and the associated fields make a `point <https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#point>`_ in every series.
+The concept of `series <https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#series>`_ in InfluxDB is also of importance here.
+For each measurement any combination of tag values results in a different series in the database.
+That's the basic concept behind our decision to store metric values on the smallest granularity possible, for example using ccdnum, visit or tract as tags.
+Then in InfluxDB we can query metric values per ccdnum, visit or tract, aggregate metric values over multiple ccdnums, visits or tracts or make a snapshot in time and create a "metric map” to visualize how the metric values change across the sky.

 .. note::

-  It is not possible to combine tags or fields from different measurements in the same query in InfluxDB, given the above data model this fact should be taken into account when creating new verification packages in ``lsst.verify``.
+  It is not possible to join fields from different measurements in the same query in InfluxDB 1.x, this fact should be taken into account when creating new verification packages in ``lsst.verify``.
+In InfluxDB 2.0 that's not a limitation anymore.

 The following table describes metadata stored as tags.
-It is not meant to be exhaustive as SQuaSH adds arbitrary metadata present in a verification job as tags by default.
+It is not meant to be a complete list of tags as SQuaSH adds arbitrary metadata present in a verification job as tags by default.

 .. csv-table:: The table describe metadata stored as tags.
    :header: Tag key, Example of tag value, Description